Skip to main content

 Areas of programmatic interest include, but are not limited to:

-• The implementation of individual and/or combination evidence-based interventions designed to maximize HIV testing, linkage to HIV care, earlier treatment initiation, adherence, and engagement HIV testing.
+• The implementation of individual and/or combination evidence-based interventions designed to maximize HIV testing, linkage to HIV care, earlier treatment initiation, adherence, and engagement in HIV testing.

 • Strategies to enhance scale-up and/or sustainment of evidence-based interventions for HIV prevention, treatment, and retention.